-Want your kids to protect the planet and why it’s important to do so?
-Teach them these 6 unique ways to care for the environment that your family can do!
+Want your kids to protect the planet?
+Teach them these unique ways to care for the environment that the whole family can do!

-You see, caring for the environment is less of a thing to “do” and more a lifestyle.
-This doesn’t mean you can’t drive to work or use a straw, even if both would be eco-friendly choices.
-But you and your family can adopt many ways of living that all contribute to preserving the planet.
+That’s why we need to show them what they can do to fight it, or the efforts you’re making as a family to turn things around.
+You see, caring for the environment is less of a thing to “do” and more of a lifestyle.
+You and your family can adopt many ways of living that contribute to preserving the planet.

-By banding together as a family, you can take just these six simple and unique ways to care for the environment:
+Band together as a family and try these simple and unique ways to care for the environment:

 The library—an eco-friendly option?
 Yup.
-The more you borrow instead of own, the less materials you consume.
-Rather than piling books at home you’ll read just once, you can borrow and return them for someone else to use.
+The more you borrow instead of own, the fewer materials you consume.
+Rather than piling books at home you read just once, you can borrow and return them for someone else to use.

-And of course the same is true for movies and music that are best shared, especially if you only use them once.
-Besides, borrowing from the library not only helps care for the environment, but promotes learning and literacy as well.
+And the same is true for movies and music that are best shared, especially if you only watch or listen to them once.
+Besides, borrowing from the library not only helps care for the environment but promotes learning and literacy as well.

-Your child will only take genuine action to protect the earth when she understands what’s at stake.
-A nature outing is both a relaxing and beautiful way to be together as well as a necessary step to show her exactly what we have to preserve.
+Your child will want to take action to protect the earth when he understands what’s at stake.
+A nature outing is both a relaxing and beautiful way to be together as well as a necessary step to show him exactly what we can continue to enjoy.

-She’ll be able to explore and see for herself the importance of nature, driving her to appreciate all it has to offer.
-And playing outdoors is simply a fun and open-ended way to play and spend the day.
+He can explore and see for himself the importance of nature, driving him to appreciate all it has to offer.
+And the outdoors is simply a fun and open-ended way to play and spend the day.

-Even if you live in a big city like me, plenty of nature spots are still available to visit.
+Even if you live in a city like I do, plenty of nature spots are still available to visit.
 Below are a few of our go-to outings, both simple and grand:

 - Hiking trails